Award-winning design studio, Inhouse, has completed the interior of a privately-owned manor house in Franschhoek in the picturesque Cape Winelands.

 Reclaimed materials, particularly lumber products, are definitely becoming the material of choice for many architects and designers around the world.
 I wanted to show how reclaimed materials are incorporated into modern home design, without having a 'log cabin' look.

 While pressed ceilings might not be making a dramatic comeback, there's no denying that some homes look gorgeous with pressed ceilings.
-Tin ceiling tiles, whether plain or painted, transform boring ceilings into something to talk about and show that looking up can be quite remarkable.

 Transport yourself to a place where living is simple and laid back is just a way of life.
 A visual tapestry of a home that is comfortable and relaxed, where nature is embraced and natural materials define the pace.

 I receive numerous requests about room makeovers and where you would start if you wanted to give a room a makeover.
 The easiest way to start any room makeover is to remove all the furniture and work with a blank slate - or empty room.

 Add denim decor to your decorating scheme for a touch of playfulness and to introduce texture into a room setting.
 Denim walls add instant fun to a coastal retreat or urban loft.
 Grab a friend and transform a wall in your home!

 Jeffers Design Group creates luxurious but livable homes.
 Spaces with soul and atmosphere.
 Rooms that feel collected over time.
 JDG seamlessly marries interior architecture and design, and works in close collaboration with clients' architects to achieve a cohesive vision of home.

 Energetic and ingenious Vanessa De Vargas is a designer and decorator, specializing in the restoration of heirloom and vintage furniture pieces.
 Her interior design firm, Turquoise, is a reflection of the chic innovation that makes her work so unique within the market.